romangrb/MEAN-stack-setup/README.md

   also it shows you ipAddress & port to preview, you can change it in gulpfile in line gulp.task('connect'....

-style is refering to
+styleguide for angular1 es6 is refering to

 https://github.com/toddmotto/angular-styleguide
   and
 https://github.com/rwwagner90/angular-styleguide-es6

-bouth of tham is extending from John Papa styleguide
+bouth of them is extending from John Papa styleguide

 10. Configure database